BearsDen989-GT/Gregtech-5u-Bears-Den-Edition/README.md

 This is to have a working baseline for all our modifications.

 # Changes
-Things Alkalus did not add in this fork include:
+Things not added in this fork include:
 Advanced Miner 2 Multiblock
 Diesel Generator Multiblock & Multiblock Turbine casing changes
 Assembly Line Multiblock